 In November 2009, we introduced HyperCloudTM DDR3 memory technology.
 HyperCloudTM utilizes an ASIC chipset that incorporates Netlist patented rank multiplication technology that increases memory capacity and load reduction technology that increases memory bandwidth.
 We expect that these patented technologies will make possible improved levels of performance for memory intensive datacenter applications and workloads, including enterprise virtualization, cloud computing infrastructure, business intelligence real-time data analytics, and high performance computing.
-In February 2012 and May 2012, we achieved memory qualification of HyperCloudTM at IBM and HP, respectively.

 In November 2011, we introduced the world's first 32GB two-virtual rank RDIMM integrating HyperCloudTM with our proprietary Planar-X technology.
 The new memory modules enable up to 768GB of DRAM memory in next generation two-processor servers.

-Additionally, we announced collaborative agreements with each of Hewlett-Packard Company ("HP") and International Business Machines ("IBM"), pursuant to which these OEMs have agreed to cooperate with us in efforts to qualify HyperCloudTM memory products for use with their respective products.
-HP and IBM have agreed to engage with us in joint marketing and further product development efforts.
+Also in November 2011, we announced collaborative agreements with each of Hewlett-Packard Company ("HP") and International Business Machines ("IBM"), pursuant to which these OEMs have cooperated with us in efforts to qualify HyperCloudTM memory products for use with their respective products.
+In February 2012 and May 2012, we achieved memory qualification of HyperCloudTM at IBM and HP, respectively.
+HP and IBM have engaged and continue to engage with us in joint marketing and further product development efforts.
 We and each of the OEMs have committed financial and other resources toward the collaboration.
-However, the efforts undertaken under either of the collaborative agreements may not result in any new revenues for us.
+However, the efforts undertaken under either of the collaborative agreements may not result in significant product margins for us relative to our investment in developing and marketing this product.